makokusuda/project.continuous-delivery-vue/README.md

 ## Steps to Setting Local Database
-If you have a truckstop database created:
+If you have a truckstop database created already run the following:
 1. Enter `psql` in your terminal
 2. `drop database truckstop;`
 3. `create database truckstop;`